densilcabrera/aarae-source-old---please-use-aarae-for-current-repository-/trunk/README.txt

 AARAE - Audio and Acoustical Response Analysis Environment for MATLAB

+AARAE is not a stand-alone program, but runs within MATLAB.
+It requires the following toolboxes:
+* DSP System Toolbox
+* Signal Processing Toolbox
+Other toolboxes are also used by some parts of AARAE, including:
+* Curve Fitting Toolbox
+* Statistics Toolbox

+(Type ver into MATLAB's command line to find out what toolboxes you have installed.)

 In order to start AARAE, please make the AARAE folder your 'Current folder' in the MATLAB path.
 You should find all the AARAE subfolders: